stomp-js/stomp-js.github.io/_posts/2022-03-02-rx-stomp-with-angular.md

 ];
 ```

-Also, add appropriate import lines towards the top of this file (after the existing import
-statements):
+And import near the top:

 ```typescript
 import { RxStompService } from './rx-stomp.service';